The mission of the Custodial Services Department is to:

 - Support the education process.

 - Teach and demonstrate the aesthetic dimension of life.

 - Focus on the people being served while valuing the needs of the persons in service and nourishing the importance of the capital investment already in place while employing and safeguarding the state-of-the-art equipment.

-The custodial department has a manager of operations and services (Eva Haber); a custodial supervisor (Ralph Shay); general services specialist (Carol Hlebain); a supervisor and transport repair specialist (James Dierkhising); full time custodians (Nancy Beutz, Richard Erkens, John Gray, Doris Kahlhamer, Joseph Kobylinski, Michael Kreitzer, Jim Oster, Kevin Primus, Jenny Rau, Bev Rohe, Laura Sabrowsky, Pete Schwegel, Joan Stangler, Jane Stodolka, Joann Timp, Janine Welle, Pam Wilder and Kerwin Wolter); and approximately 45 student employees.
+The custodial department has a manager of operations and services (Eva Haber); a custodial supervisor (Ralph Shay); general services specialist (Carol Hlebain); a supervisor and transport repair specialist (James Dierkhising); full time custodians (Nancy Beutz, Richard Erkens, Doris Kahlhamer, Joseph Kobylinski, Michael Kreitzer, Melissa Nordman, Jim Oster, Michael Peterson, Kevin Primus, Jenny Rau, Bev Rohe, Laura Sabrowsky, Pete Schwegel, Joan Stangler, Jane Stodolka, Joann Timp, Janine Welle, Pam Wilder and Kerwin Wolter); and approximately 45 student employees.

 Together they oversee the cleanliness and upkeep of the 1.4 million square feet of interior University building space, the condition of furniture, appliances, floor and window coverings, etc., and removal of refuse and recycling.

 During the past decade, while Saint John's experienced a 22% growth in square footage, the custodial department responded to the early call to re-engineer.
 Over this time period, the department eliminated seven (7) full-time custodial positions through non-replaced retirements and approximately forty (40) student employee positions.

 The department has a strong and effective training program for new and continuing employees with emphasis on safe equipment operation and safe use of chemicals, along with Right-To-Know and other mandated safety programs.